pip-services/pip-services-docs/content/en/python/grpc/services/grpc_service.md

 #### is_open
-Checks if the component is opened.
+Checks if the component is open.

 > is_open(): bool